Where to stay in Uluwatu

 Although I do not advise spending the day at this beach, I do advise visiting because, as I have already mentioned, it is really lovely.
 Go early if you want to fully appreciate this gorgeous corner.
 There are a few stairs to descend in order to reach there, but I assure you that they are not many.

-One of Bali’s top hotels, Dreamsea Bali, is located close to this beach.
+One of the best hotels in Bali, Dreamsea Bali, is located close to this beach.

 13. Sundays Beach Club, my favorite beach club in Uluwatu